eaon/notcoal/README.md

 Takes [regex](https://github.com/rust-lang/regex) rules from a JSON file and if any match, either adds new tags, removes tags or runs an arbitrary binaries for further processing.
-Rules support AND and OR operations.
+Rules support AND as well as OR operations.

 ## Example